ChChCheeeeo/TWD/README.md

 The Bing Search API provides you with the ability to embed search results from the Bing search engine within your own applications.

+Adding Search Functionality

+To add search functionality to Rango, we first must write an additional function to query the Bing API.
+This code should take in the request from a particular user and return to the calling function a list of results.